 NOTE: Perform the first five recommendations with the electrical power off and locked out.
-Refer to the "Safety" section (see page 16) regarding the safeguarding of maintenance personnel from biological contaminants prior to start-up.
+Refer to the section under "Safety" regarding the safeguarding of maintenance personnel from biological contaminants prior to start-up.

 1. Close all isolation valves in interconnecting piping and relieve all pressure from the filter system by opening the manual air relief valve.